 - Youth Project Assessment (90 minute assessment for META or GEG & 10 week group) – $75

 - Active Parenting of Teens (Orientation, book, 6 week group) – $75

 Do you accept insurance/medical card?

-We currently accept a number of different insurance providers, including BC/BS.
-We do not accept the medical card.
+We do not accept insurance or the medical card.
 Our services are supported through grants, donations, and fundraising as a way to assist families who may not be able to afford insurance or services elsewhere.
 Please contact our office manager for details.

 What are your hours?

 We have office hours by appointment Monday through Friday, including evenings.
 An office manager is available Monday through Friday 8 am to 4 pm (excluding 12-1pm for lunch).

 How do I know if counseling is right for me and my family?